Solomon Mikhlin: Numerical mathematics

 This classification is useful since enables one to develop computational methods adjusted in order to diminish the errors of each particular type, following the divide et impera (divide and rule) principle.

 Teaching activity

-He was the "kandidat nauk" advisor of Tatyana O. Shaposhnikova.
+He was the doctoral advisor of Tatyana O. Shaposhnikova.
 He was also mentor and friend of Vladimir Maz'ya: he was never his official supervisor, but his friendship with the young undergraduate Maz'ya had a great influence on shaping his mathematical style.